Until my stay at a German hospital, I had only experienced a few uncomfortable culture differences during my stay in Germany.

 In Canada, they usually give you an injection or pill which leaves you incoherent and rather dazed.
 Not so in Germany.
-It turns out that strange little device was for pain management and was attached to a nerve in my leg that lead to the knee.
+It turns out that a strange little device was for pain management and was attached to a nerve in my leg that leads to the knee.
 If you needed pain medicine it went in through the device, straight to the knee and left you completely coherent.
-I thought this was the coolest thing ever, as I hate it when pain medicine leaves you feeling groggy and out of it.
+I thought this was the coolest thing ever.
+I hate it when pain medicine leaves you feeling groggy and out of it.

 The next culture shock came with regards to how much more conservative and concerned German doctors are than Canadian doctors.
 It was recommended that I stay in the hospital for 3 days and 2 nights.
-I balked at this as when I had very similar knee surgery last year in Canada I stayed for 4 hours after my surgery.
-Both of the German orthopedic surgeons were aghast by this, but in the end we compromised and I stayed for one night.
+I balked at this.
+When I had very similar knee surgery last year in Canada I stayed for 4 hours after my surgery.
+Both of the German orthopedic surgeons were aghast by this.
+But, in the end, we compromised and I stayed for one night.

 “Who was going to do this?”
 I inquired, all of a sudden feeling sick to my stomach as I’m petrified of needles.
-“You, or your husband can” he calmly replied.
-Seeing as how I did not receive one single injection in Canada against blood clots, I thought it was ridiculous that in Germany I needed injections for 10 days.
-Conversely J.P. (my German fiance) found the reverse in Canada ridiculous.
+“You or your partner can” he calmly replied.
+Seeing as how I did not receive one single injection in Canada for blood clots, I thought it was ridiculous that in Germany I needed injections for 10 days.
+Conversely, J.P. (my German fiance) found the reverse in Canada ridiculous.
 At his insistence and willingness to give the injections, “Germany has won” this one as we like to say regarding our Canada vs. Germany debates.

 Another surprise, although I had seen other people using them, was that the crutches in Germany are much different than the crutches we have in North America which go under your arms.
 The crutches in Germany fit around your forearm and are sooooo much easier to use than the crutches that go under your arms.
 They even have reflectors on the front!
 North America really should switch to this style of crutches.

-I discovered that my attitude toward privacy did not just change over night, even when I knew that Germans have a different attitudes towards it.
+I discovered that my attitude toward privacy did not just change overnight, even when I knew that Germans have different attitudes towards it.
 The first lack of privacy issue hit me less than 10 minutes after I arrived for surgery.
 I was to get fully undressed with a nurse watching me.
-I later asked J.P. why she needed to watch me and he said it was so that she could help me with my gown and then whisk me off to prep for surgery.
+I later asked my partner why she needed to watch me and he said it was so that she could help me with my gown and then whisk me off to prep for surgery.
 It was an efficient process, I’ll give it that, but more than a little daunting, and not necessary in my Canadian opinion.

 Oh well, I thought to myself, at least we’re getting it over with, that should be it for the privacy issues.
 If only…..

 After the surgery, I found myself in the recovery room.
 There were no curtains separating the beds, but I could deal with that.
 A few minutes later when I was more coherent I noticed that I could see the reception area and hallway.
-Yep the double doors were wide open to the recovery room and naturally anybody walking by couldn’t resist looking in, especially small children.
+Yep, the double doors were wide open to the recovery room and naturally anybody walking by couldn’t resist looking in, especially small children.

 That would have been bad enough, but then I had to go to the bathroom…..

-I muttered something along these lines but with more profanity to J.P. who then tried to diplomatically explain to the nurse in German that Canadians are shier than Germans and that I would like to go in private.
-She looked completely baffled, clearly not understanding what the big deal was.
-Nevertheless she wheeled my bed to another room to do my business in private.
+I muttered something along these lines but with more profanity to my partner.
+He then tried to diplomatically explain to the nurse in German that Canadians are shier than Germans and that I would like to go in private.
+She looked completely baffled.
+Clearly, she was not understanding what the big deal was.
+Nevertheless, she wheeled my bed to another room to do my business in private.